U.S. copper projects gain steam thanks to electric vehicle trend

 Nevada Copper’s Pumpkin Hollow copper project in Yerington, Nevada is less than 60 miles (100 km) from Tesla’s massive Gigafactory, a proximity that Gill said was a key factor in Pala’s investment.

-Surrounded by onion farms and backed by the Sierra Nevada mountains, the Pumpkin Hollow mine will produce more than 100,000 tonnes of copper each year once its underground and open-pit portions fully open, which is slated to happen in phases.
+Surrounded by onion farms and backed by the Sierra Nevada mountains, the Pumpkin Hollow mine will produce more than 100,000 tons of copper each year once its underground and open-pit portions fully open, which is slated to happen in phases.

 “Copper is king for this electrification trend taking over the global economy,” said Matt Gili, Nevada Copper’s chief executive.
 “We see demand increasing steadily in the years ahead and, so far, supply is not keeping up.”